There are so many reasons to visit Sri Lanka. It remains one of my favourite countries I have ever visited.

 Sri Lanka was the first country outside of Europe (besides my birth country, the US) that I had visited.
 And it was the perfect starting point.
 In addition to having all the factors that I really want out of a holiday, it was friendly and easy to get around.
 I visited in October, meeting up with one of my friends who was about halfway through her tour around Asia.
 While we had a couple of cloudy days, the weather was great for the most part, being between monsoon seasons.

 This truly stunning country is full of unforgettable moments.
-While there are so many more reasons to visit than those I’ve listed below, these are some of the things that really stuck out to me and made it such an incredible trip.
+There are so many more reasons to visit than those I’ve listed below.
+But these are some of the things that really stuck out to me and made it such an incredible trip.

 I admit it, I’m a beach snob.
 I’ve been lucky enough to live near some truly gorgeous beach (North Carolina coast and the Gower in Wales) and that has spoiled me.

 Golden sands dotted with seashells, a sea that is just as great for swimming as it is surfing, room to spread out, and not a resort in site… these are the things that really tick the boxes for me.
 Mirissa, on Sri Lanka’s south coast, had them all.
 Add to that some great seafood eaten with the sea lapping at your feet and some low-key but fun beach bars and it truly is paradise.

 Sri Lanka has no shortage of world-class beaches.
 But I was glad we picked Mirissa to spend our first few days.